errea/30Days-of-Javascript/README.md

 So according to above syntax take a user input, and initialize the loop with i = 0 and put the condition i <= 10 and last condition is i++ or i =i+1.And multiplication i and n and print the result is according to the problem statement.

+***** Day Six *****
+Task: Basically take everything learned up to this point in #30daysofcode to complete the assignment.
+The goal requires strings to go through functions and end up output as a string where the even letters of the string (starting on 0) are printed first, then a space character, and then the odd letters of the string.
+So, “Hacker” (012345) comes out as “Hce akr” where the left letters are even and right are odd.

+Process: Take the given strings (input) and turn them into an array.
+The demo fed in the strings “2 Hacker Rank” (each word separated by a \n newline).
+Then, push each character into an odd or even string depending on its number (starting from 0).
+This whole problem was much tougher than I thought it would be.

 **** Day Seven ****
 Task: Given an array of X amount of integers, print the array’s elements in reverse order as a single line of space-separated numbers.